Frequently Asked Questions

-Why is my insurance being split into 2 policies when I only own one company?
+Why is my product liability insurance being split into two policies when I only own one company?

-Why Is my insurance bundle being classified as wholesaler/manufacturer when I’m a reseller?
+Why is my insurance policy category being classified as a wholesaler/manufacturer when I’m a reseller?

 Why do I need to provide so much information just to get an insurance quote?

-Why do I have to have an insurance audit?
+Why do I have to comply with an insurance audit?